Db2-DTE-POC/wxddemo/docs/wxd-reference-techzone.md

 Choose any of the regions that are closest to your location.

+**Note**: The TechZone scheduler will pick a location in your region that has capacity to deploy your image.
+Previously you needed to pick a physical location (DAL10, WDC04, TOK02, etc...).
+The number of locations has expanded to 4 North American, 4 European and 2 AP locations which will hopefully provide more capacity to deploy the lab.

-**Note**: During periods of high TechZone utilization, the provisioning of your lab environment may fail.
-This is not an error with the lab itself, but a consequence of the popularity of running workloads on TechZone.
-The recommendation is to try to reserve the environment again and choose a different data center.
-To check the status of the TechZone environment, please refer to the TechZone status page at <a href="https://techzone.status.io" target="_blank">https://techzone.status.io</a>.
+If you find that your reservation is not being provisioned, check the status of the TechZone environment by referring to the TechZone status page at <a href="https://techzone.status.io" target="_blank">https://techzone.status.io</a>.

 Next select the end date for the lab.

 ![Browser](wxd-images/techzone-date.png)

 Make sure you select enough time for you to use the lab!
-It defaults to 2 days, but you can extend the reservation! **You must enable VPN Access**.
-If you do not enable VPN you will have to run the lab entirely in the TechZone browser.
+It defaults to 2 days, but you can extend the reservation! **You do not need to enable VPN Access**.

-Once you have completed the form, check the box indicating that you agree to the terms and conditions of using TechZone and click SUBMIT on the bottom right-hand corner.
+Once you have completed the form, check the box indicating that you agree to the terms and conditions of using TechZone, and click SUBMIT on the bottom right-hand corner.

 ![Browser](wxd-images/techzone-submit.png)